vaibhav174/end_to_end_mlproject/README.md

 ## End to End Machine Learning Project

 <b>NOTE: This is the replication of the health insurance premium price prediction project on a dummy dataset from kaggle.
-The actual project is under production for a NGO link to which will be shared once the projct goes live.</b>
+The actual project is under production for a NGO link to which will be shared once the project goes live.</b>

 The notebook folder contain ipynb files for data analysis and model training.
 Please refer to this folder to see the whole idea in on place.